runxiyu/rfd/draft-pragmatics/pragmatics.md

 .# Abstract

 Free Software is undoubtably a good thing for society.
 However, modern computer users are stuck in the proprietary "ecosystem" for historical reasons.
-This document describes the justificstion and best current practices of using proprietary platforms to spread the ideas of Free Software.
+This document describes the justification and best current practices of using proprietary platforms to spread the ideas of Free Software.

 .# Status of This Memo